... and keep your saved passwords, bookmarks, and cookies safe

 C:\Documents and Settings\[username]\Application Data\Mozilla\Firefox\Profiles

-If you open such a folder in Windows Explorer (you may need to enable the Windows setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
-If you have not done anything special to create new profiles yet, you would see just one profile there, with the name xxxxxxxx.default, where xxxxxxxx would be a set of some random characters.
+If you open such a folder in Windows Explorer (you may need to use its Folder Options screen to enable the setting that shows the hidden and system folders first to see this folder), you should see the list of profiles that you currently have.
+If you have not done anything special to create new profiles yet, you would see just one profile there, with the name xxxxxxxx.default, where xxxxxxxx would be a set of some random letters.

 With such a plan in mind, let's get down to it:

 Step 2.
 Start the Virtual Encrypted Disk (by entering its password, of course.)
-It will appear as a separate drive in the Computer folder, with its own drive letter.
+It will appear as a separate drive in the This PC folder, with its own drive letter.
 In this example, we will assume the drive letter of the Virtual Encrypted Disk is M:.
 (Yours could be different.)

 In this file, locate the line IsRelative=1 and change it to IsRelative=0